ExpediaGroup/parsec/README.md

 ### Metrics

-The web service hosts a JSON of metrics at the following URL:
+The web service provides a JSON dump of metrics at the following URL:

     http://localhost:8101/metrics